-TRIAL HEARING FOR IMPRISONED WOMEN'S RIGHTS ACTIVIST
+WOMEN'S RIGHTS ACTIVIST AWAITING RE-SENTENCING

-A hearing for fitness influencer and women's rights activist Manahel al-Otaibi is scheduled to take place before Saudi Arabia's Specialized Criminal Court (SCC) on 26 May 2025.
+Fitness influencer and women's rights activist Manahel al-Otaibi is scheduled to be taken in front of Saudi Arabia's Specialized Criminal Court (SCC).
+As of June 2025, her next hearing was scheduled for 25 June 2025.
 Manahel al-Otaibi has been imprisoned since 16 November 2022.
-On 9 January 2024 the SCC sentenced Manahel al-Otaibi to 11 years in prison for "terrorist offences" in a secret trial.
+On 9 January 2024, the SCC sentenced Manahel al-Otaibi to 11 years in prison for "terrorist offences" in a secret trial.
 She was initially charged with violating the Anti-Cyber Crime Law, then faced additional charges under the counter-terror law due to her tweets in support of women's rights as well as posting photos of herself at the mall without an abaya (a traditional loose-fitting long-sleeved robe) on Snapchat.
 Saudi authorities have subjected her to torture and other ill-treatment, as well as enforced disappearance.